 - Confirm the timeline — ask when the credit will appear on your account

 - Follow up — check your next bill to confirm the credit was applied.
-If not, call back with your reference number
+If not, back with your reference number

 If Frontier doesn't resolve the issue, escalate to: